Now Reading

 Each loaf of Parmesan bears its origin on the cheese rind and also a control seal.

-The control seal can be used in the database of the Parmesan Consortium to determine from which cheese dairy the respective Parmesan comes and how long it was allowed to ripen in the cheese cellar.
+The Parmesan Consortium’s database uses the seal of approval to determine which cheese dairy the Parmesan comes from and how long it was left to mature in the cheese cellar.

 However, the seal can only be read on the complete cheese wheel and the designation of origin can only be seen on the cheese rind if the wheel has been cut open “correctly”.